usaid-cs/yesterday-i-learned/investing.md

 ### Looking for a suitable time

+> If you're looking at this and wondering when to get in, to bargain hunt essentially, and you're asking yourself questions like "today? next week?", you need to step back and think again.
+Some points to consider:
+> - If your time horizon is 10+ years out probably none of this matters
+> - If your time horizon is less than 5 years out, you should really question if you should be in the stock market at all
+> - Be familiar with the term "dead cat bounce".
+This is a temporary period of recovery followed by a steeper drop.
+You're going to see this kind of thing.
+> - Large market drops often lead to or are because of a likely recession.
+This can go on for months or years.
+> - After the GFC the markets went down and then sideways for over a year.
+You essentially missed nothing by waiting two years.
+This could easily happen again.
+> - Learn what "reversion to mean" means.
+It means that at times the markets generally follow a long term upward trend.
+At times the market will go above or below that.
+This can be a useful indicator of whether equities are cheap or expensive.
+In a given cycle you have boom (above the mean when equities are overbought) to bust (an overcorrection to below the mean when equities are oversold).
+> Bear markets are paved with the blood of optimists.  - [cletus](https://news.ycombinator.com/item?id=22527631)

 Further reading: [0001.md](sources/0001.md)

 - [Buy the rumour sell the news](http://www.investopedia.com/stock-analysis/2010/buy-on-the-rumor-sell-on-the-news-vod-vz-t-aapl-goog0706.aspx): traders typically dump shares immediately after a new product is introduced.
 You should therefore buy the shares somewhere around two weeks after the release, and sell a week before the hype cycle comes to a close.
 - Don't try to "time the market" (predicting its movements and buying and selling accordingly).
 You may get lucky, but will not succeed over the long term.
+[Investing consistently results in you buying both the top and the dip](https://awealthofcommonsense.com/2014/02/worlds-worst-market-timer/), evening out the worst of crashes.

 #### To buy